The key to hiking comfort is layering your clothes. For this to work, you need the best base layer as your foundation.

 We took a look at a pile of long underwear and narrowed the list down these great options:

-If you’re heading out into the cold and you want a good insulating base layer then nothing beats Merino wool.
+If you’re heading out into cold weather and you want a good insulating base layer then nothing beats Merino wool.

-This great base layer from Minus33 provides excellent insulation and the 18.5 Micron wool is really soft and feels great against the skin.
+This top from Minus33, with it’s 18.5 Micron wool is really soft and feels smooth against the skin.

-The seams are flatlock so there’s no chafing.
-Wear this under a jacket and you’ll feel warm in temperatures between 40 and 50 degrees.
+The seams are flatlock, so there’s no chafing.
+Wear it under a jacket and you’ll feel warm in temperatures between 40 and 50 degrees.

-If it gets colder than this you’ll need to add a middle layer.
+If it gets colder, you’ll need to add a middle layer.
 If it gets a little warmer then the ¼ zip allows for some venting.

-The fabric wicks up perspiration and breathes extremely well so it’ll take a lot of activity before you feel even a little bit sweaty.
-The sizing runs true although the fit is quite loose.
+The fabric wicks and breathes well, so it’ll take a lot of activity before you feel even a little bit sweaty.
+The sizing runs true, although the fit is quite loose.

-It can be worn over another tight layer if you want to.
-As with most wool garments you’ll want to avoid wearing abrasive layers over this and wash it sparingly to avoid durability issues.
+Being a looser fit, the Minus33 can be worn over another tight layer on colder days.
+As with most wool garments, you’ll want to avoid wearing it under abrasive layers, and wash sparingly to avoid durability issues.

 What We Like